-CAM Canada’s Rapid Response Services teams are designed to move into a community within twenty-four hours after a disaster strikes.
+CAM Canada’s Rapid Response Services (RRS) teams are designed to move into a community within twenty-four hours after a disaster strikes.
 They investigate damages and then bring cleanup volunteers into the area within forty-eight hours or less.
 Volunteers help cut up trees, install tarps on damaged roofs, clean up after floods and do other cleanup projects.
 The purpose of Rapid Response Services is to be a Christian testimony in Canada and demonstrate a faith that works: “….faith without works is dead…” (James 2:20).

 FAQ about CAM Rapid Response Services…